harveynick/harveynick.github.com/_posts/2013-05-19-barbell-training-follow-up.markdown

 _Oh no!
 Supplements!_

 I'm generally of the opinion that most fitness related supplements to be complete bollocks, and likely to do you at least as much harm as good.
 That said, I don't include protein shakes in this category.
 It's basically food, if mildly suboptimal food.
 It is convenient, however, and sometime convenience is king.
-Choose the right brand[^n] and drinking the things doesn't need to be a completely miserable experience, either.
+Choose the right brand[^2] and drinking the things doesn't need to be a completely miserable experience, either.

 I also try to make sure I get plenty of carbs, especially on days I work out.
 Yes, carbs.
 Evil, evil, insulin spiking carbs.
 I try to cut them out towards the the end of the day, though, a practice for which I've heard several explanations with varying degrees of "BroScience".
 Here's an example: